Close

 We place the highest importance on the safeguarding of all members of our school community.
 This covers the health, safety and wellbeing of everyone.

-Our school’s Designated Safeguarding Leads are: Mrs Sara Lednor, Deputy Headteacher
+Our school’s Designated Safeguarding Lead are: Mrs Sara Lednor, Deputy Headteacher

-The Deputy Designated Safeguarding Lead are: Mr Billy Harrington, Headteacher, and Miss Zoe Adams, HLTA and Family Liaison Officer
+The Designated Safeguarding Officer is: Miss Zoe Adams, HLTA and Family Liaison Officer

 In periods of time when the school is closed, you may find yourself in need of safeguarding advice.
 If you have an immediate safeguarding concern, please phone 999 in the first instance for support.